Patient experience: CTCA versus state and national averages

 CTCA HCAHPS scores for “willingness to recommend” and overall quality are higher than the scores for those hospitals in the top 25 U.S. News and World Report “Top-Ranked Hospitals for Cancer” that report HCAHPS results.

-CTCA is proud to report that, as of April 2013, our HCAHPS results for patients’ “willingness to recommend” our hospitals and their overall impression of the quality of care they received are higher than the scores for those hospitals in the top 25 U.S. News and World Report “Top-Ranked Hospitals for Cancer” that report HCAHPS results.1, 2
+CTCA is proud to report that, as of the January 2014 refresh on the Hospital Compare website, our HCAHPS results for patients’ “willingness to recommend” our hospitals and their overall impression of the quality of care they received are higher than the scores for those hospitals in the top 25 U.S. News and World Report “Top-Ranked Hospitals for Cancer” that report HCAHPS results.1, 2

 We encourage you to visit www.hospitalcompare.hhs.gov where you can make your own comparison between our national and state scores and those of other medical centers.